ory/hydra/README.md

 ## ORY Cloud Security

-ORY Cloud Security (OCS) is a popular, and hardened toolbox of open and closed source services for securing your APIs and web services.
+ORY Cloud Security (OCS) is a popular, hardened toolbox of open and closed source services for securing your APIs and web services.
 Our products are capable of handling high throughput with low latency, work flawlessly in the cloud and on premise, and are securing millions of requests each day already.

+### Products

 * **ORY Hydra+** is a closed source modification of ORY Hydra with fault-tolerance, low latency, increased throughput, reduced database load, stateless authorization, and other features.
 Pricing starts at 399€ per month.
 For more information, send us an inquiry.